strmrider/SDTP/README.md

 ## How to use
 ### Certificate authority
 First establish the Certificate authority (CA) server.
 The Server's public key should be known by all clients in advance.
-The use of this server is optional in case no third party confirmation is desiered.
+The use of this server is optional in case no third party confirmation is desired.
 ```Python
 from .ca import caserver